 The practice used patient surveys to obtain patients' views about the service.
-The results for the December 2018 confirmed that 100% of patients would recommend the practice to others.

 Patients were encouraged to complete the NHS Friends and Family Test (FFT).
 This is a national programme to allow patients to provide feedback on NHS services they have used.